Croatia–Hungary relations

 Croatian and Hungarian high-ranking officials usually meet several times a year.
 Trade between Croatia and Hungary amounted $1.020 bln in 2012, largely consisting of Hungarian exports to Croatia.
 Hungarian tourists contribute significantly to Croatian tourism; in 2009, a total of 323,000 visited Croatia, including the Hungarian Prime Minister Viktor Orbán who has spent his summer holidays in Dalmatia for last few decades.
 Both countries coordinate the development of cross-border infrastructure.
 Pan-European corridors Vb and Vc connect Budapest to the Adriatic Sea via Zagreb and Osijek.
 Both countries have sizable minorities living across their common border, and both have passed laws to protect their minority rights.

 Croatia and Hungary are parties to 96 bilateral treaties and members of a number of multinational organizations, including NATO and the European Union.
+Croatia has an embassy in Budapest a general consulate in Pécs and a consulate in Nagykanizsa, while Hungary has an embassy in Zagreb, a general consulate in Osijek and honorary consulates in Rijeka, Split, and Dubrovnik.

 Present

 Diplomatic relations

 Croatia and Hungary established diplomatic relations on 16 and 18 January 1992, after Hungary recognised the independence of Croatia on 15 January 1992.
-As of December 2011 Croatia maintains an embassy in Budapest (headed by ambassador Ivan Bandić), a consulate general in Pécs and a consulate in Nagykanizsa.
+As of December 2011, Croatia maintains an embassy in Budapest (headed by ambassador Ivan Bandić), a consulate general in Pécs and a consulate in Nagykanizsa.
 The Nagykanizsa consulate is led by an honorary consul.
 Hungary maintains an embassy in Zagreb and consulates in Rijeka and Split.
 The embassy is headed by ambassador Gábor Iván; the offices also include an army and air attaché office in the Republic of Croatia (headed by László Hajas) and the Office for Economic Affairs of the Embassy of the Republic of Hungary in the Republic of Croatia (headed by András Péter Závoczky, Counselor for Economy and Trade).